-Guilfoyle would have most likely visited Werribee Park and it is possible that he provided the Chirnsides with either some unofficial advice or more substantial plans for the formal gardens.
-The garden, which combines elements of the English landscape tradition and nineteenth century gardenesque, has been attributed since the 1920s to Guilfoyle, designer of a number of public and private ornamental gardens across the Western District.
+gardens.221 Guilfoyle is known to have provided such advice about other homestead gardens in country Victoria.
 While no direct evidence has been found to prove any links to Werribee Park, elements of the Werribee Park garden had a strong Guilfoylean character, notably the lake, shell grotto and rustic arbours.
 The extensive formal gardens also included fountains, ferneries, parterres, a croquet lawn, glasshouses, an island on the lake and a ha-ha wall.
 Other notable private gardens of the late-nineteenth century, including The Manor and the Chaffeys' Quantin Binnah, have been lost although mature remnant trees survive at both sites.
-Fashionable Melbourne landscape designer William Sangster was contracted to prepare a garden layout for The Manor in 1896.274 The larger properties were also planted with windbreaks and avenues of trees along the entrance drives, for example at Werribee Park, Quantin Binnah and The Manor.
-In the 1890s, Radiata Pine (Pinus insignis) and Blue Gum (Eucalyptus globulus) were favoured for plantation planting.275 Sugar Gum was also widely used for this purpose by local landowners in the early twentieth century.
+Fashionable Mlebourne landscape designer William Sangster was contracted to prepare a garden layout for The Manor in 1896.222 The larger properties were also planted with windbreaks and avenues of trees along the entrance drives, for example at Werribee Park, Quantin Binnah and The Manor.
+In the 1890s, Radiata Pine (Pinus insignis) and Blue Gum (Eucalyptus globulus) were favoured for plantation planting.223 Sugar Gum was also widely used for this purpose by local landowners in the early twentieth century.
 The development of the MMBW of the Sewerage Farm in the early 1890s began with the planting of the boundaries with trees.